ANRGUSC/WirelessRangeEstimation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Example usage: `node_locs, rss_matrix = simulate_rss_matrix(num_nodes=4, area_side=100)`

+## Data Folders

+*pixelonly_10miss*
+The results in here are based on only sampling the RSSI data from fig1a with the pixel data

 Contributors: Lillian Clark (lilliamc@usc.edu) and Bhaskar Krishnamachari (bkrishna@usc.edu), University of Southern California